-Cash flow statement: what you need to know
+Cash flow statement: Everything you need to know for better financial management

 Managing a company's cash flow can sometimes be complicated.
-Late payments, outstanding supplier bills, overdue customer payments...
-It's easy to lose track of past and future cash flows.
+Late payments, outstanding supplier bills, overdue customer payments ... without appropriate cash flow management software like Agicap, it's easy to lose track of past and future cash flows.
 To help you see your sources of cash more clearly, there's a practical (if not essential) tool you can use - a cash flow statement.

-Whether used in the strategic management or when raising funds, the cash flow statement can make financial monitoring much easier.
-What are the advantages of using the cash flow statement when making decisions?
+Whether used for the short-term management of liquidity or for laying the ground to raise funds, the cash flow statement can make financial monitoring much easier.
+What are the advantages of using a cash flow statement when making decisions?
 How do you build one?
 How should the data and results be interpreted?
 Agicap provides all the answers in this article.

 What is a cash flow statement, and why is it important?
 Definition

-The cash flow statement is a key financial document in the management of a company.
-It shows the cash inflows and outflows over a given accounting period.
 The statement is generally divided into three sections: operating activities, investments and financial activities.
-All cash flows provided or used by each of the three activities are then added together to determine the net increase or decrease in cash during the accounting period.
+All cash flows provided or expended by each of the three activities are reconciled to determine the net increase or decrease in cash during the accounting period.
 By analysing the cash flow statement, managers can gain valuable insight into cash generation and expenditure, and forecast future cash flows.

 What’s more, the cash flow statement demonstrates a company's ability to operate in the short and long term with adequate liquidity.
-Ideally, cash flow from operating income should be greater than net income.
-Thus, a positive cash flow demonstrates a company's ability to remain solvent and expand.
+For a company to be in good financial health, cash flow from operating income should be greater than net income; a positive cash flow demonstrates a company's ability to remain solvent and expand.

 Thus, along with the balance sheet and income statement, the cash flow statement is one of the three most important financial statements for managing a company's accounts.